HaveAGitGat/HBBatchBeast/README.md

 INSTALLATION - Linux:

-Step 1: Make sure you have HandbrakeCLI installed - paste the following into a terminal:
+Step 1: Make sure you have HandbrakeCLI installed - do the following:

+Copy the following line into a terminal:

 sudo add-apt-repository ppa:stebbins/handbrake-releases

+Press enter and wait for it to complete.

+Copy the following line into a terminal:

 sudo apt-get update

+Press enter and wait for it to complete.

+Copy the following line into a terminal:

 sudo apt-get install handbrake-cli handbrake-gtk

+Press enter and wait for it to complete.